This article discusses how to track activity in MetaLocator in 3rd party analytics platforms, primarily Google Analytics.

-Basic Setup with Google Analytics and Cross Domain Support
+Basic Setup with Google Universal Analytics and Cross Domain Support

 In a typical setup, the Google Analytics installed above is also the Google Analytics used for tracking analytics events on the parent, or "host" Web site where MetaLocator is installed.
 Without cross domain support, a new Visitor would be generated when the user viewed the page with MetaLocator installed.
 This can artificially increase the number of Visitors since the visit to the page inside the MetaLocator interface will appear as a brand new visitor to Google.